 sometimes taken out on air guns, just because it contains the word

 "gun".
-I don't ship to other places than the United States and
+I do not ship to other places than the United States and

 its possessions.
 If you can arrange through a family member or friend,